-Our providers do not treat, and do not prescribe for adhd.
+Our providers do not prescribe controlled substances.

 All Brightside members have access to our free Self-Care program.
 The Brightside Self-Care program can help build skills and resilience, delivering improvements that complement therapy and medication.

-Here’s how Medication works:
+Here’s how Psychiatry works:

 Here’s how Therapy works: